libcurl security considerations

 Some users might be tempted to filter access to local resources or similar based on numerical IPv4 addresses used in URLs.
 This is a bad and error-prone idea because of the many different ways a numerical IPv4 address can be specified and libcurl accepts: one to four dot-separated fields using one of or a mix of decimal, octal or hexadecimal encoding.

 libcurl will normally handle IPv6 addresses transparently and just as easily as IPv4 addresses.
-That means that a sanitizing function that filters out addresses like 127.0.0.1 isn't sufficient--the equivalent IPv6 addresses ::1, ::, 0:00::0:1, ::127.0.0.1 and ::ffff:7f00:1 supplied somehow by an attacker would all bypass a naive filter and could allow access to undesired local resources.
-IPv6 also has special address blocks like link-local and site-local that generally shouldn't be accessed by a server-side libcurl-using application.
-A poorly-configured firewall installed in a data center, organization or server may also be configured to limit IPv4 connections but leave IPv6 connections wide open.
+That means that a sanitizing function that filters out addresses like 127.0.0.1 is not sufficient--the equivalent IPv6 addresses ::1, ::, 0:00::0:1, ::127.0.0.1 and ::ffff:7f00:1 supplied somehow by an attacker would all bypass a naive filter and could allow access to undesired local resources.
+IPv6 also has special address blocks like link-local and site-local that generally should not be accessed by a server-side libcurl-using application.
+A poorly configured firewall installed in a data center, organization or server may also be configured to limit IPv4 connections but leave IPv6 connections wide open.
 In some cases, setting CURLOPT_IPRESOLVE to CURL_IPRESOLVE_V4 can be used to limit resolved addresses to IPv4 only and bypass these issues.

 When uploading, a redirect can cause a local (or remote) file to be overwritten.
 Applications must not allow any unsanitized URL to be passed in for uploads.
 Also, CURLOPT_FOLLOWLOCATION should not be used on uploads.
 Instead, the applications should consider handling redirects itself, sanitizing each URL first.